 Today’s online shopping experience generally involves using your credit card credentials through a secure interface provided by the retailer.
 However, you only want to plug these credentials into a secured website–one that uses encryption–so as to avoid them being stolen by onlookers.
 You always want to check the encryption protocol used by a site that is asking for specific information, including your credit card number or personally identifiable information.

 Spam messages will often come filled to the brim with dangerous links to malicious actors, such as malware or malicious websites.
 Furthermore, they might contain attachments that are also infected that, once downloaded, could become an even bigger problem for your organization.
 Ransomware, among other threats, is spread primarily through spam, so make sure you are protected with a spam prevention solution.

 Hackers will often take advantage of public Wi-Fi connections specifically because they know people flock to them–especially those at coffee shops or other public areas where business owners gather.
 Public Wi-Fi connections are often unsecured, which allows hackers all sorts of liberties that they wouldn’t get with a secured, private Wi-Fi network.

 Older operating systems generally have more security flaws in them.
 In the case of unsupported operating systems, they don’t receive patches or security updates at all, so it’s crucial that you move on from them as soon as possible.
 Furthermore, critical security flaws are often resolved in routine patches and security updates, so if you haven’t installed them for your current supported OS, you should do so at your earliest convenience.

-If you want your business’s network security to thrive, reach out to Symmetric Engineering Group.
+If you want your business’s network security to thrive, reach out to Symmetric IT Group.
 Our trusted professionals can help you implement a solid security solution that takes a comprehensive approach to cyber threats.
 To learn more about how we can help your business, reach out to us at (813) 749-0895.